 Arbitration culminates in an arbitral award (a decision) that is legally binding on both parties and precludes subsequent strike action.

-Regardless of the method by which a collective bargaining dispute will eventually be dealt with, the employer or the bargaining agent may request third-party assistance from the PSLREB to help their negotiations move forward.
+Regardless of the method by which a collective bargaining dispute will eventually be dealt with, the employer or the bargaining agent may request third-party assistance from the FPSLREB to help their negotiations move forward.
 Such requests may be made under the provisions of section 108 of the Act.

 Under the Parliamentary Employment and Staff Relations Act, binding arbitration is the only method available to parliamentary employees for resolving collective bargaining disputes.